Swimming Pool Safety for Pets

 10 Tips for Keeping Your Dog Safe Around the Pool

 Many breeds of dogs love water.
 Owners of Labrador Retrievers and large poodles will know this well.
-But whether or not your dog has a natural affinity for water, there are safety considerations for dogs and pools.
-Take a look at our 10 tips for swimming pool safety for pets.
+But whether or not your dog has a natural affinity for water, there are pool safety considerations for dogs and pools.
+Take a look at our ten pool safety tips for pets.

 Teach your dog to swim